sbertinato7-boop/PrestigeUILib/README.md

 Window:AddTooltip(MyButton, "This button does something cool!")
 ```

+**Features:**
+- Follows mouse cursor
+- Fade in/out animations
+- High ZIndex for visibility

 ---

 ### Minimize to Corner

-Minimize the UI to a small draggable icon.
+Minimize the UI to a small draggable icon in the corner.

 **Syntax:**
 ```lua